tremho/odp-documentation/guide_book/src/how/ec/battery/3-approach.md

 ---

-In the next steps, we will use the ODP published crates that expose this SBS defnition as a Trait and build our implementation on top of that starting point.
+In the next steps, we will use the ODP published crates that expose this SBS definition as a Trait and build our implementation on top of that starting point.

 We will implement the mock values and behaviors of our simulated battery - instead of defining and building a HAL layer - and then we will walk through the process of attaching this component definition to a Device wrapper and registering it